Josh-Bruce/WWDC-Student-Scholarship-2015/README.md

 - LongPress gesture for quick category selection
 - Overall Timeline
 - Individual Categories
+- Custom Data Model loading from a plist file (lightweight)

 Misc:
 - Best viewed on iPhone 6 but compatable (Via AutoLayout) with all iPhone sizes.